Azure/aca-landing-zone-accelerator/scenarios/aca-internal/bicep/sample-apps/java-fine-collection-service/docs/02-container-apps.md

 # Deploy the Container Apps

-Once the landing is deployed, the container apps, their dependencies and the camera simulation can be deployed.
+Once the landing zone is deployed, the container apps, their dependencies and the camera simulation can be deployed.

 The 5 building blocks for this sample app are:

 * Azure Service Bus: the messaging supporting service used by traffic control service and fine collection service
 * Azure Cosmos DB: the state store supporting service used by traffic control service
 * The dapr components used by fine collection service and traffic control service:
-  * secretstore: to access the license key of the fine calculation engine
+  * **secretstore**: to access the license key of the fine calculation engine
-  * pubsub: to publish and subscribe to the topic *test*
+  * **pubsub**: to publish and subscribe to the topic *test*
-  * statestore: to store and retrieve the state of a vehicle
+  * **statestore**: to store and retrieve the state of a vehicle
 - Container apps (i.e. microservices and optionally the camera simulation):
   - fine collection service
   - traffic control service